LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     ![Screenshot of Get-TransportRule Output](/Images/Get_TransportRule_Output.png)

     In the current configuration, if any email address contains the words **Contoso.com** it will be reject in transport.
-When administrating a large organization it's always important to fully understand the implications transport rules may have on your business.
+When administrating a large organization its always important to fully understand the implications transport rules may have on your business.
 When in doubt, you can use the test functionality.
 This way, if you accidentally create a condition that doesn't do exactly what you want or interacts with other rules in unexpected ways, you won't have any unintended consequences.
 For more information, see [Test mail flow rules in Exchange Online](https://learn.microsoft.com/exchange/security-and-compliance/mail-flow-rules/test-mail-flow-rules?azure-portal=true).

 12. We'll now switch from PowerShell to the **Exchange Admin Center** to view the Rules user interface.

     Close the PowerShell window and then select the **Microsoft Edge** icon on the taskbar.
 The **EAC** should open up to the **Message trace search results** page.

-    If you exited out of Edge previously, in a new tab, enter **<https://admin.exchange.microsoft.com/>**.
+    If you exited out of **Microsoft Edge** previously, in a new tab, enter **<https://admin.exchange.microsoft.com/>**.

-    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VM's instruction pane).
+    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VMs instruction pane).

 13. On the left-hand navigation pane in the **EAC**, select **Mail flow** and then select **Rules**.